nginxinc/nginx-basics-workshops/lab2/readme.md

     ```

-    Save your cars website file, and exit VI.
+    Save your cars.example.com.conf file, and exit VI.

     Test your nginx configuration, and reload nginx.
 If all was correct, it will reload and now your cars.example.com website will be using a new access log.
 Let's go check.